Recep Agha: Career

-Personal life
+Recep Agha's house

-Regebp Ağa lived in a large house on the island of Ada Kaleh.
-A group of professors and students from the Institute of Architecture in Bucharest went to Ada Kaleh between 1962 and 1965 when the issue of Ada Kaleh's submersion was raised, as a result of building the accumulation lake from the Iron Gates.
+Recep lived in a large house on the island of Ada Kaleh.
+The Institute of Architecture in Bucharest went to Ada Kaleh between 1962 and 1965 when the issue of Ada Kaleh's submersion was raised, as a result of building the accumulation lake from the Iron Gates.
 They went to evaluate the architectural monuments on the island in order to prepare for the demolition of buildings and reconstruction at the planned relocation site.

-One of the monuments that were planned to be moved to the island of Simian was Receb Ağa's house, built outside the fort, to the east near the Turkish cemetery, on the north bank of the Danube.
-It was a two-level brick and wood building, with a large kitchen, many bathrooms, airy verandas, and a Turkish bath.
+One of the monuments that were planned to be moved to the island of Simian was Recep's house, built outside the fort, to the east near the Turkish cemetery, on the north bank of the Danube.
+It was a two-level brick and wood building, with a large kitchen, many bathrooms, airy verandas, and a hammam (bathhouse).
 It was the largest house on the island.
 However, in 1971 the dam was complete, and the island disappeared under the waters of the reservoir.
-However, before the destruction, a team of scientists, led by C.S.
-Nicolaescu Plopsor, undertook a scientific research and rescue mission of all vestiges.
+However, before the destruction, a team of scientists, led by C. S. Nicolaescu Plopsor, undertook a scientific research and rescue mission of all vestiges.
 From the island of Ada Kaleh, the fortifications, the mosque, the old cemetery, Regep Ağa's house, and the tomb of Miskin Baba were expected to be relocated.
 Only some of the architectural monuments from Ada Kaleh were relocated to the island of Simian under the leadership of C.S.
 Nicolaescu Plopsor.
 Because of his death, Regep-aga's house was not moved and ended up being engulfed by the waters of the reservoir.
-Due to its specific imperial-style architecture, the house became a tourist attraction known as Regep Ağa Pashalik house, as Receb Ağa's title Pasha became the family name of his descendants in Bosnia-Herzegovina (family Pasalic), some of whom lived in the house till the end.
+Due to its specific imperial-style architecture, the house became a tourist attraction known as Regep Ağa Pashalik house.
 Now, nothing remains of the house except a few drawings, photos, and illustrations of it, such as the painting by Austrian painter Kanitz, held at the National Museum of Serbia, in Belgrade.